 - extended periods of concentration

-People with eye strain headaches should see an ophthalmologist (eye doctor) for an eye test.
+People with eyestrain headaches should see an eye doctor for an eye test.
 If defective eyesight is the cause, a person may require glasses or contact lenses.

 - taking regular breaks from visually demanding tasks